FelicianoTech/www.feliciano.tech/hugo/content/blog/2015-09-10-dell-xps-13-developer-edition-more-than-a-laptop-running-linux.md

 <a href="https://plus.google.com/communities/114528776750711434800" target="_blank">Google+ Community</a> &#8211; I have no idea if this is considered &#8216;official&#8217; or not but hey, useful post are awaiting your +1&#8217;s.

-<a href="https://ftbeowulf.wordpress.com/2015/06/20/dell-xps-13-9343-developer-edition-vs-lenovo-x1-carbon-2015/" target="_blank">Comparison Review</a> &#8211; While I didn&#8217;t review the XPS 13 here, a friend of mine (Ubuntu Member, Ubuntu Community Council Member) has.
-He actually writes about a lot of cool things so you should check out his <a href="https://ftbeowulf.wordpress.com/" target="_blank">entire blog</a>.

 What are your thoughts?